TacitusXI/t-notes/content/Notes/DOS/DOS_ALL.md

-everything you need to find DOS

-Transactopm that being prevented going through
-It can be caused by:
+# Everything You Need to Find DOS Vulnerabilities

+A DOS (Denial of Service) attack prevents legitimate transactions from going through.

+## Common Causes
-1. Unbounded for loop the have more than gas block limit
+1. Unbounded for loops that exceed the gas block limit
-2. an external call failing
+2. External calls failing

+## For Loop Analysis
-if you see for loop ask yourself:
+If you see a for loop, ask yourself:
-1. is this iterable thing that being iterated is that bound to a certain size
+1. Is the iterable thing being iterated bound to a certain size?
-2. if not can a user add arbitrary amoung of data to it
+2. If not, can a user add an arbitrary amount of data to it?
-3. how much user cost to do it
+3. How much does it cost the user to do this?
-4. can user do it cheaply to make DOS
+4. Can a user do it cheaply to cause DOS?

+## External Call Analysis
-external call might be anything that transfering ether ot simply doing external call to a third patry contract
+External calls might be anything that transfers ether or makes calls to third-party contracts.

-if you found ask yourself :
+If you find external calls, ask yourself:
-1. is that a way for this tx to fail
+1. Is there a way for this transaction to fail?
-2. if yes will it cause will it cause globlaaly entire call to revert(function that making that external clal)
+2. If yes, will it cause the entire call to revert globally (the function making that external call)?
-3. how it can affect the system? will it be very dangerous or small effect?
+3. How can it affect the system?
+Will it be very dangerous or have a small effect?

+## Ways to Force External Call Failures
-and you can force external call to fail by:
+You can force external calls to fail by:
-1. sending ether to a contract that does not accept it
+1. Sending ether to a contract that does not accept it
-2. calling function that does not exist on the contract it is calling
+2. Calling a function that does not exist on the contract being called
-3. the external call execution runs out of gas
+3. Making the external call execution run out of gas
-4. third party contract is simply malicious
+4. Using a malicious third-party contract